datstartup/ubuntuopenbox/lessons/m35-essential-operating-system-features.md

 ```
 ![taking_screenshot]({{site.baseurl}}/images/taking_screenshot.jpg){:target="_blank"}

-It will take a screen shot after 5 seconds and display the countdown (-d for delaying and -c for displaying the countdown).
+It will take a screenshot after 5 seconds and display the countdown (-d for delaying and -c for displaying the countdown).

 The captured image will be saved in your home folder.